wojciechmarek/musicfy/README.md

 # Musicfy

-A simple audio player app, allowing the play some demo songs, internet radio stations and use the Spotify music collection (not ready yet).
+A simple audio player app, allowing the play of some demo songs, internet radio stations, and use the Spotify music collection (not ready yet).

-⚠️ Regarding the async `audio.play()` function implementation and the race conditions in the Chromium based browsers, the app might not work on: Chrome, Brave, Edge and Opera.
+⚠️ Regarding the async `audio.play()` function implementation and the race conditions in the Chromium-based browsers, the app might not work on Chrome, Brave, Edge, and Opera.
 Use Firefox instead !!1!

 ## Description

-The app's purpose is to learn how to use the Browser WebAudio API to play and apply audio effects on it, ~~get knowledge about Spotify API~~, and ~~Canvas API to generate visualizations~~.
+The app aims to learn how to use the Browser WebAudio API to play and apply audio effects on it, ~~get knowledge about Spotify API~~, and ~~Canvas API to generate visualizations~~.

 ## Demo